keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

         2. Change **If a request** to **matches at least one of the statements (OR)**
         3. Click **Add another statement**: body, contains sql injection attacks, html entity decode and URL decode
         4. Click **Add another statement**: header, cookie (_type manually_), contains sql injection attacks, url decode
-    2. View the existing matchSQLi rule to confirm additional condtions
+    2. View the existing matchSQLi rule to confirm additional conditions
     3. Re-run the WAF test script (runscanner) from your red team host to confirm requests are blocked

 !!! info "Rule JSON editor"